Welcome to the homepage of the International Community interested in Grammatical Inference

 Grammatical Inference, variously referred to as automata induction, grammar induction, and automatic language acquisition, refers to the process of learning of grammars and languages from data.
 Machine learning of grammars finds a variety of applications in syntactic pattern recognition, adaptive intelligent agents, diagnosis, computational biology, systems modeling, prediction, natural language acquisition, data mining and knowledge discovery, to name a few.

-Traditionally, grammatical inference has been studied by researchers in several research communities including: Information Theory, Formal Languages, Automata Theory, Language Acquisition, Computational Linguistics, Machine Learning, Pattern Recognition, Computational Learning Theory, Neural Networks, etc. Over the past few years, several conferences (e.g., the International Colloquium on Grammatical Inference) and workshops and tutorials have sought to bring together researchers working on grammatical inference in these areas.
-Some of this research is beginning to find significant applications in natural language interfaces to databases, bioinformatics, and related areas.
+Traditionally, grammatical inference has been studied by researchers in several research communities including: Information Theory, Formal Languages, Automata Theory, Language Acquisition, Computational Linguistics, Machine Learning, Pattern Recognition, Computational Learning Theory, Neural Networks, etc. Over the past years, the International Colloquiums on Grammatical Inference (ICGI), workshops and tutorials have sought to bring together researchers working on grammatical inference in these areas.